 Bacteria under a microscrope

-Health care teams at MUSC find 20% reduction in time spent on patient documentation following the adoption of AI-driven ambient technology
+MUSC Health finds 20% reduction on documentation following adoption of AI-driven technology

 Phone being used in a doctor's appointment to listen